CILK-FM

 CILK-FM is a Canadian radio station located in Kelowna, British Columbia.
-Broadcasting at 101.5 FM, the station airs an adult contemporary format branded as Move 101.5.
-The station is owned by Bell Media.
+Broadcasting at 101.5 FM, the station airs an adult contemporary format branded as 101.5 GO FM.
+The station is owned by Vista Radio.

 History

 The station traces its origins to December 21, 1984 when the Canadian Radio-television and Telecommunications Commission awarded a new FM license for the Kelowna market to Silk FM Broadcasting, a company two-thirds controlled by veteran radio broadcaster Nick Frost.

 CILK signed on for the first time at 101.5 MHz with a soft adult contemporary format at 10 a.m. on June 21, 1985, with an average effective radiated power of 11,000 watts.
 The transmitter had a northward-directed pattern from the 3,200 foot level of Okanagan Mountain, 7 kilometres south of Kelowna city centre.

 On May 7, 1993, Silk FM Broadcasting applied to amend its broadcasting licence by relocating the transmitter site on Okanagan Mountain approximately three kilometres to the south and by decreasing the effective radiated power from 11,000 to 10,300 watts.
 The applicant indicated these changes would improve service to the Central Okanagan area.
 On July 19 of the same year, the CRTC approved the application.

 In 1995, Frost hired a single employee, David E. Fowler, whose mandate was to start up an internet service provider: Silk Internet.
 The workplace, and all the associated equipment, was set up in the lobby of the radio station.
 A systems administrator, Stephen Hawtree, was hired soon afterwards to assist with the technical operations.
 By the end of the first week of operation there were five brand new Internet subscribers and within two years it became Kelowna's largest internet providers.
 Within five years the subscriber list was up to about 6,000.
 In 2000, the Silk Internet was sold to Pacific Coast Net, which itself was subsequently sold to Uniserve Communications.
 That same year, Silk FM Broadcasting launched an online news and local information web portal Castanet.net.